 Granular fertilizer is a reliable, dry pellet form of fertilizer that will nourish and feed your lawn when equipped with the proper nutrient blend.
 Granular fertilizer is the result of natural or synthetic nutrients taking shape in pellet-form.
-This type of lawn fertilizer is slow-release, meaning it takes time to break down into a more liquid state that the soil can absorb.
+Depending on the ingredients, this type of fertilizer can typically be slow-release, meaning it takes time to break down into a more liquid state that the soil can absorb.
 There are different reasons you might choose a slow-release fertilizer; it depends on your lawn's needs and how established it is.

 Granular fertilizer also requires spreading equipment in an attempt to distribute the nutrient-rich pellets onto grass equally.
-The process of granular fertilizer differs significantly from that of a liquid fertilizer application.
+The process of granular fertilization differs significantly from that of a liquid fertilizer application.

 Lawn care products are not equally beneficial.
 One type of lawn fertilizer won't work for every lawn.
 We've listed some different factors that will help you pick the right type of fertilizer for solving your specific lawn care issues:

-All lawn fertilizers contain a blend of these macronutrients: nitrogen, phosphorus, and potassium.
+Lawn fertilizers typically contain one of or a blend of these macronutrients: nitrogen, phosphorus, and potassium.
 Different lawn fertilizers will have a varying blend of each of these nutrients, so you can choose a fertilizer suitable for tackling your specific lawn care challenges.

 Maintaining grass health and treating underlying nutrient deficiencies will require very different lawn fertilizers.
 It is important to heavily consider all of the issues you have with your lawn, as well as the outcome you would like to achieve.

 If these risks deter you from using granular fertilizer, fast-absorbing may be the right option for you.
-Liquid fertilizer is already in a liquid state upon application so that you can reap the benefits of nutrient absorption without the risk of untimely, non-homogenous nutrient distribution of granular fertilizers.
+Liquid fertilizer is already in a liquid state upon application so that you can reap the benefits of quick nutrient absorption.

 When it comes to lawn fertilizers, nutrient distribution plays an impactful role.
 With liquid fertilizer, the nutrient content is homogeneous, allowing for equal distribution during lawn care application.
-With granular fertilizer, each granule comprises individual nutrient components that will not give an even, homogenous application when used.
-These granular fertilizer pellets are a blend of nutrients.
-Still, it is not always the case that each fertilizer pellet contains the same amount of nutrients, leading to unequal nutrient distribution.
+Sometimes with granular fertilizer, each granule comprises individual nutrient components that may not give an even, homogenous application when used.

 Liquid fertilizer application does not require any fancy equipment for lawn care applications.
 With liquid lawn care products, you can ditch the added cost of lawn equipment and save yourself time, energy, and shed space.
-Liquid fertilizer is overall more comfortable to use.
 To apply liquid fertilizer, attach your bottle of fertilizer to your hose, turn on the hose, and start distributing the liquid fertilizer.
 With a thorough but straightforward lawn watering application, you will be on your way to healthy, green grass using the liquid fertilizer.

 You don't have to worry much about salt interfering with the nutrient-release and distribution process with liquid lawn fertilizer.
 If you live in an area prone to a higher salt content in your lawn, like Florida, you can opt for a salt-tolerant grass and use a lawn fertilizer with high salt contents very sparingly and cautiously.